 13.1.
 The appointment and liability of the Shipper will come to an end, for goods to be delivered to the recipient’s domicile, on the presentation of the goods on the vehicle at the recipient’s domicile address or at a normal place for unloading indicated by the recipient in advance.
 The recipient will be required to effect the unloading at its own expense, risk and danger.
 If the recipient delays in the acceptance of, or refuses to accept, goods delivered to its domicile address, D.B.
 Group will be entitled to charge the goods with the additional costs for the stop-over of the vehicle, the return of the goods to the warehouse, the warehouse storage and subsequent re-delivery to the domicile address.

 13.2.
 Save in the event of written instructions to the contrary, D.B.
 Group may have all goods refused by the recipient or which cannot be delivered for any reason, returned to the Sender.
-All the above is at the risk, and on the behalf, of the Mandating Party.
-The goods will remain in storage during the period of delay resulting from any obstruction to the delivery at the risk and danger of the Mandating Party without the Shipper being required to insure them.
+The above is at the risk/cost, and on the behalf, of the Mandating Party.
+During the period of delay resulting from any impediment to re-delivery, the goods will remain in storage at the risk and danger of the Mandating Party without the Shipper being required to insure them.
 Furthermore, the Shipper will not accept liability for missing items, damage etc. nor for confiscation, sale by auction, destruction or anything else to which the goods may be subjected pursuant to the law in force in the country where the goods are being stored.